WebFiori/docs/themes.md

     padding: 20px;
 }
 ```
-### Implementing The Theme
+#### Implementing The Theme

 At this step, we will start by writing the code which will make the theme functional.
 At minimum level, we need to do the following for our theme:
 * Set the name of the theme.
 * Set the names of theme resource directories (CSS, JS and Images).
 * Implementing the abstract methods of the class [`Theme`](https://webfiori.com/docs/webfiori/framework/Theme).

-The name of the theme is needed because it acts like an identifier for it and is used to load it.
-The name can be set using the method [`Theme::setName()`](https://webfiori.com/docs/webfiori/framework/Theme#setName).
+The name of the theme is needed because it acts like an identifier for it and can be used to load it.
+The name can be set by passing it to the `parent` constructor or by using the method [`Theme::setName()`](https://webfiori.com/docs/webfiori/framework/Theme#setName).
 Setting the names of theme resources folders will help in loading all JavaScript and CSS files automatically.
 For JavaScript files, there exist the method [`Theme::setJsDirName()`](https://webfiori.com/docs/webfiori/framework/Theme#setJsDirName), for CSS files, there exist the method [`Theme::setCssDirName()`](https://webfiori.com/docs/webfiori/framework/Theme#setCssDirName) and for images, there exist the method [`Theme::setImagesDirName()`](https://webfiori.com/docs/webfiori/framework/Theme#setImagesDirName).
 The last step is simply to define the actual structure of the page when the theme is loaded.

 Let's assume that the name of the class that represents the theme is `CustomTheme`.
 The file that will contain the code of the theme will be `themes/customTheme/CustomTheme.php`.